Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 Yes, a bridging loan can be a good idea if you have a short-term need to bridge the gap that requires funding.

-To work this out, consider your personal circumstances, why you need a to access funding and how you will repay it.
-Seek professional advice if you're not sure which product is best for your needs.
+To work out whether bridging finance is right for you, consider your personal circumstances, why you need a to access funding and how you will repay it.

 Yes, we can offer a bridging loan to self-employed borrowers.
 Applications from self-employed consumers is common and offered by most lenders.